 Don’t you have a wall you can open up to create a pass-through?
 You can still create the look of one by using a mirror backsplash.
 The reflective surface gives the illusion of depth beyond your cabinets.

 While drawer and cabinet organizers are a handy luxury in any kitchen, they are especially important in a smaller kitchen.
 Just squeezing in as much storage as possible isn’t helpful if that storage isn’t functional.

-Breaking up drawers into compartments allows you to store more, more effectively.
+Breaking up drawers into compartments allows you to store more and more effectively.

 13. Hit Up Hanging Storage

-Speaking of squeezing in more storage, adding a rail to your back-splash or to the bottom of upper cabinets gives you a handy place to hang tools like spoons, mugs or cups, jars for seasonings and rolls of paper towel or tea towels.
+Speaking of squeezing in more storage, adding a rail to your backsplash or to the bottom of upper cabinets gives you a handy place to hang tools like spoons, mugs or cups, jars for seasonings and rolls of paper towels or tea towels.